biologist79/ESPuino/README.md

 Optionally, GPIO 17 can be used to drive a NPN-transistor (BC337-40) that pulls a p-channel MOSFET (IRF9520) to GND in order to switch on/off 5V-current.
 Transistor-circuit is described [here](https://dl6gl.de/schalten-mit-transistoren.html): Just have a look at Abb.
 4. Values of the resistors I used: R1: 10k, R2: omitted(!), R4: 10k, R5: 4,7k. <br />
 This also works for a 3.3V-setup with IRF530NPBF (N-channel MOSFET) and NDP6020P (P-channel MOSFET).
 Resistor-values: R1: 100k, R2: omitted(!), R4: 100k, R5: 1k.
 A 3.3V-setup is helpful if you want to battery-power your Tonuino and 5V is not available in battery-mode.
-For example this is the case when using Wemos Lolin32 with only having LiPo connected. <br />
+For example this is the case when using Wemos Lolin32 with only having LiPo connected.
+Please refer the schematics for my [Lolin32-PCB](https://github.com/biologist79/Tonuino-ESP32-I2S/blob/master/PCBs/Wemos%20Lolin32/Pictures/Tonuino-Lolin32-Schematics.pdf) for further informations.<br />
 Advice: When powering a SD-card-reader solely with 3.3V, make sure to use one WITHOUT a voltage regulator.
 Or at least one with a pin dedicated for 3.3V (bypassing voltage regulator).
 This is because if 3.3V go through the voltage regulator a small voltage-drop will be introduced, which may lead to SD-malfunction as the resulting voltage is a bit too low.
 Vice versa if you want to connect your reader solely to 5V, make sure to have one WITH a voltage regulator :-).

 ## Wiring (1 SPI-instance) [EXPERIMENTAL, maybe not working!]